Unit 1 - Practice Quiz

 Software Requirements Specification (IEEE standard, writing & validation) Hard

-A. Correctness
+A. Modifiability

 B. Verifiability

-D. Modifiability
+D. Traceability

 43 Consider the following requirement for an e-commerce website: "The system must process payments using a third-party payment gateway that is PCI-DSS compliant."
 How should this requirement be primarily classified?